Fahd-Har/CW2025/README.md

 ### 7.2) SimpleBoard.java
 a)
 <p>
-Changes: Under the method 'createNewBrick()', change coordinate of new off set point from (4,10) to (4,0).
+Changes: Under the method 'createNewBrick', change coordinate of new off set point from (4,10) to (4,0).
 </p>
 <p>
 Reason: New created bricks will now drop from the top of game board rather than in the middle.
 </p>
 b)
 <p>
-Changes: Updated the SimpleBoard constructor and 'newGame()' method to initialize the game matrix using new int[height][width] instead of new int[width][height].
+Changes: Updated the SimpleBoard constructor and 'newGame' method to initialize the game matrix using new int[height][width] instead of new int[width][height].
 </p>
 <p>